Hosea-MP/rad_red_sav_reader/README.md

 # RadicalRed Savegame Editor

+NOTE: This is a fork of [This](https://gitlab.com/old22/radicalred-savegame-editor) gitlab repository from 2021

 Includes functions for loading Radical Red savegames, editing team Pokemons and saving the result into a legit savegame.
 Currently, it can: